Who'd She Coo?

 "Who'd She Coo?" was a hit song for The Ohio Players in 1976.
 Released from their hit album Contradiction, it spent one week at #1 on the Hot Soul Singles chart and peaked at #18 on the Billboard Hot 100 singles chart in September, 1976.
 "Who'd She Coo" was the group's last chart-topping single as well as their last entry in the Top 40.
+The songs title was a take-off on the words "Hoochie Koo".